cameronmclean/pattern_mining/Notes for workshop facilitation.md

 and elucidating the concepts is more important.

+####Defining the problem
+This gets us to the true forces.
+The problem defines the field of forces.

 ###Graphing the forces
 The idea here is to try and express the general problem that the protocol solves as a network of forces, diagramatically.
-From the previous exercise there are likely important variables that interact - i.e the need to completely immobilise a live sample for imaging but also keep it alive and happy.
+From the previous exercise there are likely important variables that interact - e.g. the need to completely immobilise a live sample for imaging but also keep it alive and happy.

 We want to try and sketch out here all the 'forces' involved in the procedure